-It is November 11, 1968, fifty years to the day since the armistice of the Great War..
-The seventy year old German diplomat Jurgen Stern is in Ottawa, Canada on a special assignment.
+It is November 11, 1968, fifty years to the day since the armistice of the Great War.
+The seventy-year-old German diplomat Jurgen Stern is in Ottawa, Canada on a special assignment.
 He rescues a portfolio mistakenly left behind in his hotel lobby by a man near his own age.
-Inside are drawings that are obviously from a soldier’s perspective of WW1.
+Inside are drawings that are obviously from a soldier’s perspective of WWI.
 One of the sketches is so intriguing he is compelled to find this man and learn the truth about it.

 What They Are Saying About Enemies